-Drug Evaluation Committee 2010-45 Correction of Errata in Consent Forms by Subjects
+Drug Evaluation Committee 2010-45 Correction method for erroneous information in the consent form by subjects

 Related classification: Obtaining consent